cathalgarvey/PySplicer/README.md

 given in full extended IUPAC notation, so that AWGS can refer to AAGG, AAGC, ATGG, or ATGC.

+PySplicer also maps simple hairpin structures and attempts to remove these.
+However, this procress is extremely intensive (DNA/RNA structure prediction is NP-Hard, and my implementation is pretty dumb), so expect PySplicer to be very, very slow at optimising sequences due to this.
+However, this structure avoidance/removal process can have a significant and positive impact on successful gene expression, particularly when structures in the 5' UTR or the first few codons of a CDS are eliminated.

 Using Your Own Tables
 ---------------------
 If a codon usage table is not available, a JSON-formatted file containing a